Skip to Content Skip to Navigation Accessibility Policy Click to login to your Account

 A relative of the ginger family, turmeric is used as both a spice and a supplement.
 Native to Southeast Asia and primarily grown in India, its active compound, curcumin, offers a wide range of health benefits.

-How to consume: You can obtain turmeric by taking two Bulletproof Curcumin Max softgels daily (with food) to help support a healthy inflammation response.
+How to consume: You can obtain turmeric by taking two Bulletproof Curcumin Max softgels daily (with food).
 If you prefer gummy vitamins, consume two of our sugar-free, Peach Ginger-flavored Turmeric Gummies.†

 Related: Adaptogenic Turmeric Latte